The Sacred Meaning of Everyday Work

-One of the important considerations when designing online programs or components is to think through the capabilities and opportunities that are native to the online environment.
-We need to do more than transferring in-person activities to an online venue; people engage with online media differently than they do in-person offerings.
+One of the important considerations when designing online programs or components of programs is to think through the capabilities and opportunities that are native to the online environment.
+We need to do more than transfer in-person activities to an online channel; people engage with online media differently than they do in-person offerings.
 This presents both challenges and opportunities.

 Churches have an opportunity to help people both inside and outside the church in an important area of their lives.
-A church that does this in a helpful, constructive manner, and provides positive value while doing so, can engage with and help a much broader segment of the population than it currently reaches.
+A church that does this in a helpful, constructive manner can engage with and help a much broader segment of the population than it currently reaches.

 Have ideas?
 Feedback?
 Contact the author here: Rob Tribken, firstname.lastname@example.org

 The Sacred Meaning of Everyday Work is available for purchase here.